 If you spend a lot of time in one state, check to see what kind of annual state pass program they have.
 New Mexico has a wonderful one that this particular frugal rver has taken advantage of twice.

-Another possibility is boondocking (dry camping) on National Forest Service or BLM (Bureau of Land Management) land.
+Another possibility is boondocking (dry camping) on public lands like the National Forest Service or BLM (Bureau of Land Management).
 You can pay for one or two nights in a campground, ask the ranger where there is dispersed camping available, and drive the car around to scout out a good location.
 Once you find a spot, move the rig on over to the new area and stay a week or two.

 At Frugal RV Travel you'll find tons of information about boondocking as well as a series of guidebooks with directions and gps co-ordinates for specific boondocking locations in the southwestern states.
 Click here to visit Frugal Shunpikers Guides to RV Boondocking.